ART NATURE ENVIRONMENT BEAUTY

 Redefining responses how we engage with environmental changes

 Vivienne is an artist who works with our evolving natural environment that is influenced by the planetary changes.
-Through ink paintings, printmaking, sculpture and filmmaking she portrays our delicate ecosystems.
+Through Japanese ink paintings — sumi-e, printmaking, sculpture and filmmaking she portrays our delicate ecosystems.
 The observation of nature serves as an overarching theme, capturing the subtle changes that occur within the 72 Japanese micro seasons.

 These observations lead to a series of ongoing projects.
 Her work invites reflection on our cultural tradition, how we perceive information, and our engagement with the natural world of which we are part of.